ICTatRTI/emis-training-nigeria/README.md

 ## EMIS Training

-This training is to support the Nigerian Education Data Survey (NEDS) 2010 initiative and is intended for the the Nigeria Education Management Information System (NEMIS) technical team, a USAID funded project.
-The first four days cover SQL basics, the last three cover using EMIS toolboox and the data migration tool.
+This training is to support the Nigerian Education Data Survey (NEDS) 2010 initiative.
+The intended audience is technical team members of the the Nigeria Education Management Information System (NEMIS).
+The first four days cover SQL basics, the last three cover using EMIS toolboox.

 #### Required for all training participants: